History of Kuwait: Mesopotamia

-Ancient Greece

 After an apparent abandonment of about seven centuries, the bay of Kuwait was repopulated during the Achaemenid period (c.
 550‒330 BC).
 In 4th century BC, the ancient Greeks colonized the bay of Kuwait under Alexander the Great, the ancient Greeks named mainland Kuwait Larissa and Failaka was named Ikaros.

 According to Strabo and Arrian, Alexander the Great named Failaka Ikaros because it resembled the Aegean island of that name in size and shape.
 Various elements of Greek mythology were mixed with the local cults in Failaka.
 "Ikaros" was also the name of a prominent city situated in Failaka.

 According to another account, having returned from his Indian campaign to Persia, Alexander the Great ordered the island to be called Icarus, after the Icarus island in the Aegean Sea.
 This was likely a Hellenization of the local name Akar (Aramaic 'KR), derived from the ancient bronze-age toponym Agarum.
 Another suggestion is that the name Ikaros was influenced by the local É-kara temple, dedicated to the Babylonian sun-god Shamash.
 That both Failaka and the Aegean Icarus housed bull cults would have made the identification tempting all the more.

 During Hellenistic times, there was a temple of Artemis on the island.
 The wild animals on the island were dedicated to goddess and no one should harm them.
 Strabo wrote that on the island there was a temple of Apollo and an oracle of Artemis (Tauropolus) (μαντεῖον Ταυροπόλου).
 The island is also mentioned by Stephanus of Byzantium and Ptolemaeus.

 Remains of the settlement include a large Hellenistic fort and two Greek temples.
 Failaka was also a trading post (emporion) of the kingdom of Characene.
 Archaeological remains of Greek colonization were also discovered in Akkaz, Umm an Namil, and Subiya.
 At the Hellenistic fortress in Failaka, pigs represented 20 percent of the total population, but no pig remains were found in nearby Akkaz.

 Nearchos was likely the first Greek to have explored Failaka.
 The island was further visited and inspected by Archias, Androsthenes of Thasos, and Hiero during three exploration expeditions ordered by Alexander the Great during 324 BC.
 Failaka might have been fortified and settled during the days of Seleucus I or Antiochos I.

 At the time of Alexander the Great, the mouth of the Euphrates River was located in northern Kuwait.
 The Euphrates river flowed directly into the Persian Gulf via Khor Subiya which was a river channel at the time.
 Failaka was located 15 kilometers from the mouth of the Euphrates river.
 By the first century BC, the Khor Subiya river channel dried out completely.